 Once all the pressure is released, the float valve will drop completely to the down position.
 You can now carefully remove the lid from the pressure cooker.

-Cooked Dry Black Beans
+Cooked Dry Black Beans – Pressure Cooker!

-The cooked dry black beans should be completely tender.
 Enjoy these delicious and nutritional black beans in salads, soups and burgers.
-You can also package the cooked beans (with liquid) in plastic bags and place in freezer for future use.
-Visit end of food blogging post for packaging: Cooked Dry Beans.
+You can also package the cooked beans (with liquid) in plastic bags or plastic containers and store in the freezer for future use.

 Click on the button below to watch my YouTube Video on How To Cook Soaked Black Beans with Ninja Foodie Pressure Cooker!